Advice on Speaking with Authority

 Do you have great ideas but struggle to express them clearly, convincingly and concisely?
-Or do you never quite manage to make girls feel comfortable around you when you talk?
+Do you never manage to make girls feel comfortable around you when you talk?

-You could be employee of the month every month.
-But if you talk like you feel that you’re not even allowed in the room, you will start to experience frustration with the amount of closed doors you see.
+If you speak with a tone that suggests you don’t belong in the room, you will start to experience frustration with the number of closed doors you see.

 If you know how to present yourself, it becomes a social skeleton key that you can use to handle any situation.